ariga/atlas/doc/md/reference.md

       --revisions-schema string   name of the schema the revisions table resides in --dry-run                   print SQL without executing it
-      --lock-timeout duration     set how long to wait for the database lock (default 10s) --from string               calculate pending files from the given version (including it) --baseline string           start the first migration after the given baseline version --tx-mode string            set transaction mode [none, file, all] (default "file") --allow-dirty               allow start working on a non-clean database
+      --lock-timeout duration     set how long to wait for the database lock (default 10s) --baseline string           start the first migration after the given baseline version --tx-mode string            set transaction mode [none, file, all] (default "file") --allow-dirty               allow start working on a non-clean database